 Like with most health problems, prevention is your best defense.
-Increase workout frequency and intensity gradually, use good lifting form and stretch your shoulders before exercise.
+Increase workout frequency and intensity gradually, use good lifting form, and stretch your shoulders before exercise.
 These simple measures are sometimes enough to prevent the most common shoulder injuries.

 Seek help if you experience recurring pain or inflammation.
-Our team at Charscan Chiropractic can create a personalized plan to alleviate your pain, strengthen your shoulders and other muscles prone to injury.
+Our team at Charscan Chiropractic can create a personalized plan to alleviate your pain, and strengthen your shoulders and other muscles prone to injury.
 Reach out to us to book an appointment today!